debjit-bw/hashnode-backup/cl9a823lu000e09lb1llwflns.md

 Our generation is impatient, and also eerily privacy focused.
 Pretty unrelated, I know.
 But hear me out.

-In the last post, I described how we want to gain access to several data points about a person and try to understand the trendlines, with respect to their moods.
+In (the last post)[https://blog.debjit.dev/engineering-a-way-out-of-depression], I described how we want to gain access to several data points about a person and try to understand the trend lines, with respect to their moods.

 ## Our target audience